CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 ______________________________________________________________________________________________________________

 Tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2016 by the [Center for Spatial Research](http://c4sr.columbia.edu).
-More information about the course is available [here](http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-bootcamp).
-Edited by Brian House for [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).
+Edited by Brian House for Fall 2018.